 Fall Fruit Chutney

-- 8 whole, dried mission figs, course chopped, whole, or halved
+- 8 whole, dried mission figs, coarse chopped, whole, or halved

-- 8 whole, dried prunes, course chopped, whole, or halved
+- 8 whole, dried prunes, coarse chopped, whole, or halved

 - 1 fresh apple, cored and chopped